ankur26/realworld-sanic/README.md

     2. To run the tests using pytest run `pytest tests/`
         1. For the verbose option use `pytest --verbose tests/`
         2. To see the code coverage use `pytest --cov=realworld/ tests/` (You can combine these two options)

+## Using docker
+Prequisites : Docker pre-installed.
+1. Clone the repo
+2. Run `[sudo] docker compose build` (Default mode in development, prod docker file exists but reference is not meant for production use)
+    1. To run the docker file with sanic in prod mode, copy the contents of Dockerfile.prod to Dockerfile and run command in step 2.
+    2. To run the docker file with sanic in dev mode, copy the contents of Dockerfile.dev to Dockerfile and run command in step 2. ( Dev mode creates an in memory database rather than an SQlite db so better to run the API test script.)
+3. Run `[sudo] docker compose up -d` to run the application
+4. Run `[sudo] docker compose down` to stop the application

 ## Specs tracker
 - Auth